About Āpōpō

 Hamilton City Council

-Parvati Patel is the Asset Planning Team Leader at Hamilton City Council, looking after asset management of the Three Waters.
+Parvati Patel is the Asset Management Principal at Hamilton City Council, looking after asset management of the Three Waters.

 She has worked in the local government space for over 20 years, primarily in Three Waters with experience in operations, compliance, project management and asset management over the last 10 years.